Deutschland sucht den Superstar: Season 18

 Landschaftspark Duisburg-Nord.
 Jan-Marten Block was the winner of the season and Karl Jeroboan came in the second place.

 Season 19

-The 19th season started on January 22, 2022 and was won by Harry Marcello Laffontien while his younger brother Gianni Laffontien finished fourth.
+The 19th season started on 22 January 2022 and was won by Harry Marcello Laffontien while his younger brother Gianni Laffontien finished fourth.
 This was the first time in the show that two brothers reached a seasons final.
 The Jury consists of Florian Silbereisen, Toby Gad and Ilse Delange.

 Season 20

-January 14, 2023.
-Dieter Bohlen, who should have had his final season as a judge in season 18, returned as a judge, as did Pietro Lombardi.
+On 14 January 2023, Dieter Bohlen, who should have had his final season as a judge in season 18, returned as a judge, as did Pietro Lombardi.
 New members were Katja Krasavice and Leony.

 This season should have been the last season of the series, but Dieter Bohlen announced that the series will return for a 21st season.
 The winner was Sem Eisinger.